abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 		|
 	[Queue Router]
 		|
-diff queues for each domain (back queues)
+diff queues for each domain (back queues; for politeness)
 		|
 	[Queue Selector]
     |	   |	   |